Cardiac arrest

 3. Unresponsiveness to touch or sound

-4. Not breathing normally or making gasping sounds
+4. Not breathing or not breathing normally

 When the heart stops beating, blood stops flowing to the brain and other vital organs.
-Brain injury can begin within five minutes.
+Brain injury can begin within minutes.

 Fighting to restart more hearts